kyletimmermans/WebDijkstrasCanvas/README.md

 # <div align="center">Dijkstra's Canvas</div>

-Dijkstra's Canvas is a web app that allows users to draw a visual undirected weighted graph with the mouse, and assign weights to the the edges of the graph.
-After weights are applied to the edges, Dijkstra's algorithm can be used on the graph, giving the shortest path between two given vertices.
+Dijkstra's Canvas is a web app that allows users to draw a visual undirected weighted graph with the mouse, where weights are automatically assigned to the the edges based on their length.
+After drawing the graph, Dijkstra's algorithm can be applied to the graph, giving the shortest path between two given vertices.